tpill90/steam-lancache-prefill/docs/mkdocs/dev-guides/Compiling-from-source.md

 ## Where should I get started?

-A good place to start poking around the project would be the [CliCommands folder](https://github.com/tpill90/steam-lancache-prefill/tree/master/SteamPrefill/CliCommands).
-This folder contains the implementations for each of the individual commands that can be run, such as `prefill` or `benchmark`.
+A good place to start poking around the project would be the [CliCommands folder](https://github.com/tpill90/{{repo_name}}/tree/master/{{prefillName}}/CliCommands).
+This folder contains the implementations for each of the individual commands that can be run, such as `prefill` or `select-apps`.